bit-apps-pro/bit-assist-wp/readme.txt

 * Custom Iframe: In the Custom Iframe channel you can add any iframe url as a channel.
 You just need to provide the iframe URL which you want to use as a chat channel in the iframe URL link.
 You will get your desired iframe url as a channel in your chat widget.

-* Call: With Bit Assist‘s Call (click-to-call) channel, you can easily add a button that allows your website visitors to call you with just one click.
-This is a great way to improve your customer support and provide a better chat experience for mobile visitors.
+* Call: With Bit Assist‘s Call channel, you can easily add a button that allows your website visitors to call you with just one click.
+This is a great way to improve your customer support and provide a better support experience for mobile visitors.
 To use this feature, simply add your phone number to the widget settings and customize the call now button to match your website design.
-By using this feature, you can increase the chances of receiving calls from potential customers and provide a seamless chat experience.
-So, add the click-to-call feature to your Bit Assist chat widget today!
+By using this feature, you can increase the chances of receiving calls from potential customers and provide a useful chat experience.

-* Custom Form: With Bit Assist‘s Contact Form, you can create form with various field options such as text, email, number, date, text area, GDPR, rating, and file.
+* Custom Form: You can create form with different type of field options such as text, email, number, date, text area, GDPR, rating, and file.
 You can also choose between smiley and star rating options for the rating field.
 This feature enables you to gather valuable data from your website, and visitors, more efficiently and effectively through the chat widget.
 Once a visitor submits a form, the Bit Assist Form Submit Response feature allows you to manage and analyze the data to gain insights into your customers’ preferences and needs.
-By integrating this custom form with the chat widget, you can improve the chat experience for your visitors and offer better chat support.
+Using this custom form in the chat widget, you can improve the chat experience for your visitors and offer better customer support.

 * Discord: With this channel you can add Discord as a channel.
 All you need to do is provide the Discord invite code to use it as a chat channel and you will get it as a channel in your chat widget and let your visitors connect with you through Discord.